8 Websites Who Have Nailed the Product Description Game

 Be it homeware products or sleeping bags, Anorak Online offers a variety of home and outdoor essentials.

-Ideal for buying furniture and home décor products, CB2 has a neatly organised website that builds in a lot of exquisite words to describe their products.
+Ideal for buying furniture and home décor products, CB2 has a neatly organised website that builds in a lot of exquisite words to describe its products.

 With the use of images and vivid descriptions, online shoppers can almost start imagining how their home décor products can liven up their home interiors.
-A few examples include “Estudio Bola's leather sofa looks sumptuous and sleek” and “hand-woven flatweave dhurrie is inspired by the colourful coastal scene of American beach towns.”
+A few examples include “Estudio Bola's leather sofa looks the colourful coastal scene of American beach towns inspires sumptuous and sleek” and “hand-woven flatweave dhurrie.”

 When it comes to selling reasonably expensive products, the product description must be fully in tune with the shopper’s desires and address their deepest fears.
 Subaru does this in style for their entire range of SUVs and sedans.